Evernerd/Evernode-Standards/CONTRIBUTING.md

 The community may discover errors in a Candidate Specification.
 In these circumstances, it is possible to update the document to fix typos or clarify the original meaning of the document.

-### Deprecated or Rejected ES's
+### Deprecated or Rejected EVS's

-An ES document may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
+An EVS document may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
 Similarly, a document may be deprecated when its use should be discouraged.
 A member of the core maintainer team will move rejected and deprecated proposals to the `/rejected` folder in this repo.